matthewlloyd/Voron-Serials/README.md

 # Voron Serial Predictor

+_Note: due to recent events, various technical shortcomings with Voron printers, and inappropriate and irrational actions taken by the Voron team against a substantial number of dissenting community members expressing their right to free speech, including myself, I no longer recommend building printers of their design.
+I will be publishing a detailed article explaining why in the near future, which I will link to here._

 This is a set of small Python scripts which:

 * Fetches all issued Voron serials from [r/voroncorexy](https://www.reddit.com/r/voroncorexy/)